Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 ## Usage

-Once you've initialized a [ComputerVisionAPI][ref_computervisionclient] client, you can:
+Once you've initialized a [ComputerVisionAPI][ref_computervisionclient] client object, you can:

 * Analyze an image: You can analyze an iimage for certain features such as faces, colors, tags.
-* Moderate images in content: An image can be analyzed for adult content.
+* Generate thumbnails: Create a custom JPEG image to use as a thumbnail of the original image.
-* Extract text from an image: An image can be scanned for text.
-In order to complete the analysis, Computer Vision may correct rotation before analysis.
-Computer Vision supports 25 languages, and automatically detects the language of extracted text.
+* Get description of an image: Get a description of the image based on its subject domain.

 For more information about these resources, see [Working with Azure computer vision][computervision_resources].